halirutan/IJGradleDependencyGraph/README.md

 }
 ```

-Clone this repository and then call
+Clone this repository and then call the following **from within** IntelliJ Plugin directory

 ```shell
 python3 /path/to/mermaid_representation.py